yosephdev/GitHub-Profile/README.md

 ### Glad to see you here!
 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=jwenjian.visitor-badge&left_text=My%20Page%20Visitors)

-#### I am a frontend software engineer and development communicator.
-I like programming, writing and traveling.
+#### I am a web developer and UI designer.
+I like programming, reading and walking.

-#### As a software engineer, I enjoy using my strong attention to detail and my burning desire for making things that can help someone.
+#### As a web developer, I enjoy using my strong attention to detail and my burning desire for making things that can help someone.

 ### Talking about personal stuff